lindanguyen9/ux_research_portfolio/docs/creating-a-more-verticalized-experience.md

 - Methods: 1:1 customer interviews (by vertical), internal SME interviews + survey, desk research, product usage data review.
 - Sample/Participants: Priority verticals represent >50% of our customer base; participants spanned roles (marketing, data, engineering), seniority (e.g., CRM marketer, CRM lead, marketing operations), and regions (Americas, EMEA, APAC).
 - Partners: PM, Design, Data/Analytics, Engineering; extended partners in Product Marketing and Pricing/Strategy for positioning and packaging implications.
-- Constraints: Compliance and data privacy requirements in Vertical B; stakeholder buy-in required at Director+ level for Vertical A access and resourcing.
+- Constraints: Compliance and data privacy requirements in Vertical C; stakeholder buy-in required at Director+ level for Vertical A access and resourcing.

 ## What’s Next
-- Expand the account-objects beta, define success metrics, and capture migration needs for legacy configurations.
+- Continue to build and ship related feature improvements, define success metrics, and capture migration needs for legacy configurations.
-- Ship opinionated templates and governance guardrails for audience building; instrument to track error rates and review-cycle time.
+- Ship opinionated playbooks and governance guardrails
 - Continue industry scanning to identify where vertical needs diverge further and to ensure our accelerators remain differentiated.

 ## Confidentiality
-For full repository source, see [this file on GitHub](https://github.com/lindanguyen9/ux_research_portfolio/blob/main/case_studies/creating_a_more_verticalized_experience.md).
 Verticals anonymized as A/B/C. Customer names, datasets, and partner details omitted or generalized.
 No external artifacts are shared due to confidentiality; summaries provided here are sanitized.

 [← Back to Home](/ux_research_portfolio/)